Stepping Up Superradiance Constraints on Axions: Statistical Analysis and Re-visitation of Limits

 For fixed axion and initial black hole parameters, we evolve Eqs.~\ref{eq:dE_1}-\ref{eq:dE_1_end} (or the equivalent versions which include higher order superradiant states) from $t = t_0 - \tau_{\rm max}$ to $t_0$, where $\tau_{\rm max} = {\rm Min}[\tau_{bh}, \tau_{\rm Sal}]$ (for the sake of being conservative, we always adopt a value of $\tau_{bh}$ consistent with the lower limit in Table~\ref{tab:bhs}); this yields a prediction of the mass and spin today, $(M_0, \tilde{a}_0)$.
 The likelihood is then given by

 where the central values $\tilde{a}_c$ and upper/lower uncertainties are those quoted in Table~\ref{tab:bhs}, and the product runs over all black holes in the sample.
 In practice, we perform an independent analysis for each black hole -- this is done for computational simplicity, but a joint analysis may give marginally stronger limits.
-For black holes where only upper limits are present, we instead take the likelihood to be an asymmetric Gaussian centered on the two-sigma limit, and with an excessively large tail in high-spin regime (truncated at $\tilde{a} = 0.998$, thereby mimicking a flat distribution), and a lower standard deviation of $10^{-3}$ -- this choice effectively serves to ensure high spin black holes are not penalized, while those below the limit are immediately excluded (and does so without imposing any hard thresholds in the analysis).
+For black holes whose spin inference leads only to lower limits on $\tilde{a}$, we instead take the likelihood to be an asymmetric Gaussian centered on the two-sigma limit, and with an excessively large tail in high-spin regime (truncated at $\tilde{a} = 0.998$, thereby mimicking a flat distribution), and a lower standard deviation of $10^{-3}$ -- this choice effectively serves to ensure high spin black holes are not penalized, while those below the limit are immediately excluded (and does so without imposing any hard thresholds in the analysis).
 In general, one could adopt a procedure that directly uses the inferred distributions themselves.

 In Table~\ref{tab:bhs} we have also included information on the binary systems to which these black holes belong (namely, the binary period and the companion mass).
 Various groups have investigated the role of binary companions in perturbing the growth and evolution of superradiant systems (see \eg~\cite{Baumann:2018vus,Baryakhtar:2020gao,Baumann:2022pkl,Tong:2022bbl,Fan:2023jjj,Zhu:2024bqs}), where the general expectation is that the binary can induce an effective mixing between the superradiant levels, allowing axions in growing superradiant modes to dissipate some of their energy.
 This effect is expected to be small so long as~\cite{Baryakhtar:2020gao}